 Class participation: 5% of grade.
-The class has a lot of discussion, and students are expected to participate by being present in class and by speaking and discussing the topics of the day.
-When guest lecturers attend, students are strongly encouraged to participate in the discussions.
+The class will involve a lot of discussion, and students are expected to participate by being present in class and by speaking and discussing the topics of the day.
 Grades for class participation are generally provides as excellent (95), good (90), or could have been better (85).
-Missing more than 2 classes for any reason will result in 5 points off the participation grade, unless specifically negotiated with the instructor.
-I will provide feedback on participation rates at the time of Exam 1.
+Missing 2 classes for any reason will result in 5 points off, unless specifically negotiated with the instructor.

-Final research paper and presentation.
-15% each of grade.
-Each student will identify an infectious disease research topic of their own choosing, and prepare a 20-minute oral presentation and a 10-15 page (double spaced) paper outlining the rationale and the study design for a research study, that the student designs, and that is designed to answer a specific research question.
+Final research paper (15%) and presentation (15%).
+Each student will identify a research topic around infectious disease of their own choosing, and prepare a 20-minute oral presentation and a 10-15 page (double spaced) paper outlining the rationale and the study design for a research study, that the student designs, and that is designed to answer a specific research question.
 The paper will have several deadlines for completion of benchmarks during the semester, and peer review of other students' papers.
 Accomplishing these benchmarks will be part of the grade.

-The paper will be graded and returned to the student at least one week before the oral presentation, to allow students time to incorporate feedback into the presentation.
+The paper will be graded and returned to the student one week before the oral presentation, to allow students time to incorporate feedback into the presentation.
 Students will identify up to 3 specific learning objectives for the oral presentations.

-Examinations.
-15% each of grade.
-There will two examinations during the class that will include a combination of question types (e.g. multiple choice, matching, open-ended, interpretation of information).
-The first exam will cover material from the first half of the semester, and the second exam will cover information from the second half, including content from the student presentations.
+Final exam.
+25%.
+There will be one final exam that will include a combination of question types (e.g. multiple choice, matching, open-ended, interpretation of information).